 This article contains affiliate links that may earn us a commission at no extra cost to you.
 Read our Disclosure for more.
 Thanks for your support!

-Last updated on November 9th, 2023 at 02:16 pm
+Last updated on July 4th, 2025 at 02:03 pm

-If you’re planning to see Vienna in 3 days, this guide is all you need to plan the perfect Vienna itinerary, no matter which month you’re travelling to the Austrian capital.
+If you’re planning to see Vienna in 3 days, this travel guide is all you need to plan the perfect Vienna itinerary, no matter which month you’re travelling to the Austrian capital.

 Vienna is one of the most sought-after destinations during the Christmas holidays and for good reason.
 The city’s glistening Christmas markets render Vienna even dreamier and more beautiful during the festive season.
-However, with its magnificent architecture, fascinating history and rich musical heritage, Vienna is a lot more than its Christmas markets.

-Therefore, even if you won’t be visiting Vienna at Christmas, the Austrian capital is well worth a trip any other time of the year too.
 The 3-day Vienna itinerary you’re about to read is made up of amazing suggestions and incredible things to do in Vienna all year round.
-Here’s what to do in Vienna in 3 days.
+Here’s what to do in Vienna in 3 days for the first time.

 The Ferris wheel with its retro red wagons in Prater.